 Let me know if you try this recipe -- tag me on Instagram @siftandsimmer or leave me a comment/rating below!

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - 1-2 tablespoon sweetened condensed milk or to your taste

 - 2 tablespoon coarse-ground dark roast coffee Cafe du Monde or Trung Nguyen

 - 1 C ice

 - Place the top disc on and carefully screw it over the filter "cup" with your fingers.
 Use a metal spoon and continue to tighten until you feel some resistance.

 - Place the coffee phin over top of the glass with the condensed milk.

-- When the coffee is dripping at an ideal slow rate, add the rest of the hot water (it should take about 4-5 minutes for the coffee to finish dripping through) and place the cover over top.
+- When the coffee is dripping at an ideal slow rate, pour the rest of the hot water (it should take about 4-5 minutes for the coffee to finish dripping through) and place the cover over top.

-- Stir the condensed milk and coffee together, and pour over the ice cubes.
+- Stir the condensed milk and coffee together, and pour into the glass with ice.